 but there is already an autovacuum worker running, PostgreSQL will terminate the worker and give your manual process priority.

 The same is true for pretty much all other operations.
-Suppose somebody wants to drop a column, a table, etc. In case of a conflict, PostgreSQL will always kill the autovacuum process and make sure that normal user operations are not harmed by background operations.
+Suppose somebody wants to drop a column, a table, etc. In case of a conflict, PostgreSQL will always kill the autovacuum process and make sure that normal user operations aren't harmed by background operations.

 Many people keep asking why autovacuum is slower than manual VACUUM